British nationality law: Former membership in the European Union

-Acquisition of nationality
+Acquisition and loss of nationality

 British citizenship

-Individuals born within the British Islands (the United Kingdom and Crown Dependencies) receive British citizenship at birth if at least one parent is a British citizen or considered to have settled status in the UK.
-Children born overseas are British citizens by descent if either parent is a citizen otherwise than by descent.
+Prior to 1983, everyone born within the British Islands (the United Kingdom and Crown Dependencies) received British citizenship at birth regardless of the nationalities of their parents.
+Individuals born afterwards only receive citizenship at birth if at least one parent is a British citizen or considered to have settled status in the UK.
+Section 2 of the Act establishes that adults born overseas are British citizens by descent if either parent is a citizen otherwise than by descent, subject to regulations.
+Section 3 of the Act establishes also that minors may be entitled to be citizens by registration if a parent is a citizen by descent who lived in the UK for a period before the birth.
 Adopted children are treated as if they were naturally born to the adopting parents at the time of adoption.
 Children born abroad to members of the British Armed Forces or British citizens on Crown service are treated as if they were born in the UK.

-All individuals born in the British Islands before 1983 automatically received citizenship at birth regardless of the nationalities of their parents.
 Children born in the UK to a resident Irish citizen at any time are always British citizens at birth.
 Since 1983, the status of a child born in the UK is dependent on whether their parents held British citizenship or settled status at the time of their birth.
+Irish citizens residing in the UK are deemed to hold settled status upon arrival.

-Regulations concerning settled status for other European Union (EU), European Economic Area (EEA), and Swiss citizens have changed greatly over time, affecting the status of their children born during the different regulatory periods.
+Regulations concerning settled status for other European Union (EU), European Economic Area (EEA) and Swiss citizens have changed greatly over time, affecting the status of their children born during the different regulatory periods.
 EU/EEA citizens living in the UK before 2 October 2000 were automatically considered to be settled.
 Between that date and 29 April 2006, EU/EEA citizens were required to apply for permanent residency.
 Swiss citizens became subject to the same regulations on 1 June 2002.
 From 30 April 2006 until 30 June 2021, EU/EEA and Swiss citizens living in the UK for at least five years automatically received permanent resident status.
 Permanent resident status for these citizens expired on 1 July 2021, after which they have been required to hold settled status through the European Union Settlement Scheme or another path.

-Foreigners may naturalise as British citizens after residing in the UK for more than five years and possessing indefinite leave to remain (ILR) for at least one year.
+Foreign nationals may naturalise as British citizens after residing in the UK for more than five years and possessing indefinite leave to remain (ILR) for at least one year.
 The residency requirement is reduced to three years if an applicant is married to a British citizen and they immediately become eligible for naturalisation after receiving ILR or equivalent.
 Applicants must demonstrate proficiency in the English, Welsh, or Scottish Gaelic languages and pass the Life in the United Kingdom test.